Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: Introduction

 \subsection{Summary of the main results}

-We work in the large class of possibly unbounded H\"older uniform domains $\Omega\subset \R^d$.
-These can be roughly described as those domains admitting a resolution by Whitney cubes $W$ with the property that $\partial\Omega$ is $d-\ep$ dimensional for some $\ep>0$, in the vicinity and at the scale of each $W$: see \S\ref{ss:ts} for specifics.
+We work in the large class of possibly unbounded uniform domains $\Omega\subset \R^d$.
+These can be roughly described as those domains admitting a resolution by Whitney cubes $W$ with the property that any two Whitney cubes can be connected by a chain with length controlled by a suitably defined long distance.
 The spark for our analysis is an orthonormal multiresolution of $L^2(\Omega)$ into wavelet projections due to Triebel.
 Loosely speaking, this decomposition associates to each Whitney cube $W$ of $\Omega$ a noncancellative wavelet, while a $k$-th order cancellative wavelet is associated to each dyadic subcube of $W$.
 Our first main result, Theorem \ref{thm:main}, \S\ref{sec:rep}, is a resolution formula for the $k$-th derivatives of a Calder\'on-Zygmund singular integral on $\Omega$.
 A schematic description of Theorem \ref{thm:main} is that $\nabla^k T f $ is the linear combination of a \textit{wavelet operator $V$} applied to $\nabla^k f$ and \textit{paraproduct operators} with symbols $\{\vec \bb^{\gamma} : |\gamma| \le k \}$, analogous to $\vec \bb^{0}=(T\mathbf 1,T^*\mathbf 1)$, arising from local testing on translated monomials, namely

 where $\varphi_Q$ is the wavelet associated to the multiresolution cube $Q$ with center $c(Q)$.
 Wavelet operators are essentially almost diagonal perturbations of the Triebel decompositions and admit $L^p$ and sparse bounds, cf. \S\ref{s:sparse}.
 In \S\ref{sec:pp}, we obtain necessary and sufficient conditions for $W^{k,p}(\Omega)$-boundedness of the paraproducts.
 Unlike the classical case, these conditions depend on the exponent $p$ and are formulated in terms of localized Triebel-Lizorkin norms, cf. \S\ref{ss:tl-norms}, generalizing $\mathrm{BMO}$ membership, for the cancellative portion and tree Carleson measures in the vein of the work by Arcozzi, Rochberg and Sawyer \cite{arcozzi2002carleson}, cf.\ \S\ref{ss:pp-norms}, for the noncancellative portion of the symbol.
 In combination with Theorem \ref{thm:main}, the estimates of \S\ref{s:sparse} and \S\ref{sec:pp} lead to Lebesgue and weighted testing type theorems.
 These are summarized in Corollaries \ref{cor:sob} and \ref{cor:weight}, \S\ref{sec:rep}.